TRS Plan 2

 Using service credit earned outside Washington state

-TRS Plan 2 and Plan 3 customers, you can use service credit earned as an out-of-state teacher to qualify for retirement or increase your monthly benefit.
+TRS Plan 2 and Plan 3 customers, you can use service credit earned as an out-of-state teacher to qualify for early retirement or increase your monthly benefit.
 Two programs are available to you, the Out-of-State Service Credit Program and the Public Education Experience Program.
 You can participate in either or both.
+View this short video about out of state service credit.

 How to apply